1951 Maryland Terrapins football team: After the season

 Maryland finished as the nation's only untied, undefeated team that had played a ten-game schedule.
 The final wire service rankings, however, were released prior to the bowl games at the time.
 Therefore, Maryland held a final ranking as the number-three team in the nation, behind first-ranked Tennessee (10–1) and second-ranked Michigan State (9–0).
 To date, the 1951 Terrapins remain Maryland's only undefeated, untied team of the modern era.

-Several championship selectors have retroactively named Maryland the 1951 national champions.
+Several championship selectors have named Maryland the 1951 national champions.
 These include the following NCAA-recognized sources: Jeff Sagarin's computer ranking system, the College Football Researchers Association, the DeVold System, the Dunkel System, and the National Championship Foundation.
 In 2002, The Washington Post called the 1951 season the greatest in Maryland football history, ranking it above the 1953 national championship team.
 The season saw Maryland compile its first (and, to date, only) undefeated, untied season since 1893.